 You’re so cool.
 You’ve got an attitude,

 You’re charming to most, when you’re in the mood,

 That loser has just never been too cool,

 Changing ways, and then with a little luck,

 Cool for a while, until you get star struck,

-Slow to start, but now you have got something,
+Slow to start, but now you’ve got something,

 Quite smooth, hey – after all you learned to sing,

-Nice groove, still waiting for the phone to ring
+Nice groove, thanks, still waiting for the phone to ring,

 Hound for the music, may handle it well,